twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandProofVerify.md

 > **buildCommandProofVerify**(): `Command`

-Build the proof verify command to the CLI.
+Build the proof verify command for the CLI.

 ## Returns